Real Estate Frauds (continued)

 • You may be paid higher than usual fees.

-• You may be asked to complete the transition in a short period of time.
+• You may be asked to complete the transaction in a short period of time.